 Photos: Steve Taylor

-For further information about Charlie Wilson and future events, visit here.
+For further information and future events visit Charlie Wilson’s website here.

 Watch the video for My Love Is All I Have here.